switch-business-energy-supplier

 The process is much more straightforward than most businesses expect.
 Here is how it works when you switch through BBC Utilities:

-2. Get your energy details ready Pull out a recent bill and note your MPAN (electricity) or MPRN (gas), your annual kWh usage, and your current unit rate and standing charge.
+2. Get your energy details ready: Pull out a recent bill and note your MPAN (electricity) or MPRN (gas), your annual kWh usage, and your current unit rate and standing charge.

-5. Sign your new contract Once you are happy, sign up.
+5. Sign your new contract: Once you are happy, sign up.
 Your new supplier contacts your old one and manages the entire transfer for you.

-Why Switch Business Energy Supplier?
+Why Switch Business Energy Supplier

 Thousands of UK businesses are stuck on expensive rollover or out-of-contract rates simply because they did not act at the right time.
-BBC Utilities makes the entire process easy from finding you the right deal on business electricity or gas to managing the switch on your behalf.
+BBC Utilities makes the entire process easy, from finding you the right deal on business electricity or gas to managing the switch on your behalf.

-Benefits of Switch Business Energy
+Benefits of Switching Business Energy Suppliers

-• Lower your monthly gas and electricity bills right away
+• Lower your monthly gas and electricity bills right away.

-• Escape expensive rollover or out-of-contract rates
+• Escape expensive rollover or out-of-contract rates.

 Understanding Your Business Energy Contract